Installation and Setup

-In order to use this package you'll need to setup a slash command.
-Head over to the custom integrations page at slack.com to get started.
-There click "slash commands" and on the next page click "Add configuration".
-On that screen you can choose a name for your Slack command.
-You can choose anything that Slack allows.
-And finally you can setup your new command.
+In order to use this package you’ll need to setup a slash command.
+Head over to the create apps page at slack.com to get started.
+There click “slash commands” and on the next page click “Create new command”.

 You should now be on a screen that looks like this.

 url you should type the domain name of your Laravel app followed by one or more segments.
 In the screenshot we’ve added a

 slack segment.
 You can choose any segment you want.
 You’ll also need to specify this later on in the config file of the package.